The Case that Bitcoin Is a Bubble - Slashdot

 But he got 2 pizzas.

 Do you mean a method of transmitting dollars?
-(Score:2)
+(Score:3, Interesting)

 You can't possibly mean "medium of exchange" in the normal sense of that term, can you?
 This is what "medium of exchange" normally means: